lubin-lokaj/Snake/README.md

 # Tetris
 Tetris in html/css and js

-Tetris project by using HTML/CSS and JavaScript
+Tetris project using HTML/CSS and JavaScript